piazza-energy/curated-resource-list/README.md

 ## General knowledge

+- [Smart Export Guarantee](https://www.solarpowerportal.co.uk/news/beis_unveils_smart_export_guarantee_to_replace_export_tariff) is the new way for small generation to have a feed-in tariff, starting after the old one dies on March 31st 2019.
 - [Low carbon and renewable energy economy, UK: 2017](https://www.ons.gov.uk/economy/environmentalaccounts/bulletins/finalestimates/2017#main-points) Final results from the Low Carbon and Renewable Energy Survey on the low carbon and renewable energy economy, 31.1.19
 - [How AI will affect the future](https://www.brookings.edu/research/how-artificial-intelligence-will-affect-the-future-of-energy-and-climate/) of energy and climate change
+- [machine learning](https://deepmind.com/blog/machine-learning-can-boost-value-wind-energy/) can boost the value of wind energy, from a Google company
 - the case for static storage: how Tesla big battery in Australia [provided a millisecond response](https://reneweconomy.com.au/tesla-big-battery-outsmarts-lumbering-coal-units-after-loy-yang-trips-70003/) to adjust frequency when a coal plant stopped working
 - AEMO and ARENA [build a 200MW battery](https://www.aemo.com.au/Media-Centre/AEMO-and-ARENA-demand-response-trial-to-provide-200MW-of-emergency-reserves-for-extreme-peaks) for extreme peaks, twice the size of the Tesla big battery
 - IPCC (intergovernmental panel on climate change) report on 1.5C released in early October 2018: [link](http://www.ipcc.ch/report/sr15/) this is the **badass doc** that worked as wake up call for loads of people